 Functionality

-The ENCODE_SHA256 function applies the SHA-256 cryptographic hash algorithm to an input string and returns a fixed-length hexadecimal string representing the hash value.
+The ENCODE_SHA256 function applies the SHA-256 hash algorithm to a string and returns a fixed-length hexadecimal hash.
+It takes no value, so you reference the attribute only.

 Return value